Closing the Caribbean Plastic Tap

 A poster titled 'Closing the Caribbean Plastic Tap' featuring a starfish on a rocky surface, with logos of the Ministry of Foreign Affairs, Italian Agency for Development Cooperation, and IUCN at the bottom.
 It aims to reduce plastic waste leakage from small island developing states (SIDS) and promotes clean shores and thriving communities.

-The 'Closing the Caribbean Plastic Tap' initiative, led by IUCN ORMACC, aims to reduce plastic waste leakage in five Caribbean SIDS: Antigua & Barbuda, Grenada, Saint Lucia, St. Kitts & Nevis, and St. Vincent & the Grenadines.
+The 'Closing the Caribbean Plastic Tap' initiative, implemented and managed by IUCN ORMACC, aims to reduce plastic waste leakage in five Caribbean SIDS: Antigua & Barbuda, Grenada, Saint Lucia, St. Kitts & Nevis, and St. Vincent & the Grenadines.
 The project builds on previous work, such as Plastic Waste Free Islands, and focuses on implementing effective, socially inclusive solutions for a plastic circular economy.

 Sustainable Small Grants Program

-Searious Business is organising the Sustainable Small Grants Program under the Closing the Caribbean Plastic Tap initiative to support local business development on each island.
-The program provides funding for women- and youth-led initiatives that turn recyclable plastics into sustainable livelihoods in tourism, fisheries, and waste management.
-By offering financial support and capacity building, the program empowers communities to develop circular, economically viable solutions that reduce plastic waste and create long-term social and environmental benefits across the Caribbean.
+The IUCN leads the implementation and management of the Sustainable Small Grants Program under the Closing the Caribbean Plastic Tap initiative, supporting local business development on each island.
+The program provides funding and capacity building for women- and youth-led initiatives that turn recyclable plastics into sustainable livelihoods across tourism, fisheries, and waste management sectors.

 Three people smiling and taking a selfie outdoors in a nature setting.

-• Review existing value chains for recyclable plastics and identify the most promising opportunities for community-based business development.
+• Reviewed value chains for recyclable plastics and identified high-potential opportunities for community-based business development.

-• Engage local stakeholders to map potential grantees and align efforts with ongoing national and regional initiatives.
+• Engaged local stakeholders to map potential grantees and ensure alignment with national and regional initiatives.

-• Develop a practical grants framework and manual to ensure transparent, fair, and effective distribution of funds.
+• Developed a practical grants framework and manual to support transparent, fair, and effective fund distribution.

 A woman sitting at a desk using a silver MacBook, smiling, with a notebook and cup nearby, in a modern office setting.

-- Organisations and entrepreneurs based on the project islands - all MSMEs, including waste management companies, fisheries, tourism operators, retailers, HoReCa businesses, or public sector entities driving green procurement.
+• Organisations and entrepreneurs based on the project islands — including MSMEs such as waste management companies, fisheries, tourism operators, retailers, HoReCa businesses, and public sector entities driving green procurement

-- Learn about funding opportunities through the Small Grants Program
+• Explore funding opportunities through the Sustainable Small Grants Program

 Circular change in action